jamulussoftware/jamuluswebsite/_posts/2020-12-10-Software-Synth.md

 author: "niebert"
 heading: "Software Synth in Jamulus"
 ---
-This post will discuss how to setup a software synth in Jamulus.
+This article will discuss how to setup a software synth in Jamulus.
 <!--more-->

 ## Linux